MNR-Tushar/MNR-Tushar/README.md

 Hi!
 I'm **Md Naimur Rahman (Tushar)**, an enthusiastic software developer passionate about problem-solving and software craftsmanship.
 As a student at **Daffodil International University**.

-* 🚀 Currently learning Django, Django REST API, and PostgreSQL.
+* 🚀 Currently learning Django, Django REST API,FastAPI and PostgreSQL.
 * 🌱 Exploring full-stack development and software architecture.
 * 🤝 Open to collaborating on innovative projects.
 * 💡 Fun Fact: I believe every problem has a creative solution!